ezmi234/machine-learing-and-pattern-recognition/exams/2024_09_11/2024_09_11_question_2_SVM.md

 **Soft margin example**:
 ![soft-margin](./soft-margin.png)

-Here, the regularization parameter $C>0$ controls the trade off between maximizing the margin and minimize the classification errors.
+Here, the regularization parameter $C>0$ controls the trade-off between maximizing the margin and minimize the classification errors.

 Equivalently, constraints can be embedded into the objective through the **hinge loss**: